 We visited on a cold Autumn day so swimming was out of the question for us.
 It’s definitely somewhere we’d come back to in the warmer months.

 When we saw the above photo, we actually couldn’t believe a sight like this exists in Australia.
-What we thought we were looking at was a picture from somewhere in the Amazon, turns out that just a 30minute drive on from Ebor Falls and you’ll come to this magical spot called Wollomombi Gorge.
+Turns out that just a 30 minute drive on from Ebor Falls and you’ll come to this magical spot called Wollomombi Gorge.

 When we visited there was no water in sight even though it had been raining.
 Turns out it has to rain A LOT to see this.
 But the beauty of this incredible canyon is the pure silence.
-We hadn’t been anywhere in Australia that has a silence like this place does.
+We hadn’t been anywhere in Australia that is as quiet like here.
+You could hear a pin drop.

 You can walk around the top of the canyon to many different vantage points to take this incredible Australian canyon in.
-Trust us, you’ll want to!
+Trust us, you’ll want to come here!

 Just a 30 minute drive from Wollomombi Gorge is the beautiful town of Armidale.
 It’s a lot bigger than we were expecting as it’s also a university town where the University of New England is located.